 Ocean Layer Experiment Hypothesis

-In addition to learning about the ocean layers, you can explore the density of different liquids in this activity.
-Discuss what liquid the children think might be the most and least dense.
+In addition to learning about the ocean layers, you can explore the density of different liquids in this liquid density experiment.
+Discuss what liquid the children think might be the most and least dense liquids and objects and record their predictions.

 Different liquids have different densities based on their weight.
 A cup of oil, for example, will weigh a little less than a cup of syrup.